pyrustic/jesth/docs/modules/content/jesth.section/content/classes/Section.md

 ## create\_dict
 Try to build a dict object out of the body of this section.
-Raise an exception if an error occurs !
+Raise an exception if an errors occurs !
 Return `default` if the body has been created but is empty